-Easy Tips for Better Movies and Montages
+Easy Beginner Tips for Better Movies and Video Montages

-Record All Videos Horizontally
+Record Videos Horizontally

-Fade Frames Between Videos
+Fade Frames Between Video Snippets

-Add a Title Page and Ending Credits
+Add a Title Page and Ending Credits To Videos

 As I’ve started to make more videos, I use Canva to create images for the intro and ending slides.
 You can upload photos in the same way that videos are uploaded.

-Fading Music at the Beginning and End of the Video
+Fade Music at the Beginning and End of the Video

-Below, you can see the Music Edit functions have a simple and straightforward tool bar to make the changes easy.
+Below, you can see the Music Edit functions have a simple and straightforward toolbar to make the changes easy.

-You Can Definitely Do This
+You Can Definitely Make Family Videos